openstack/kuryr-kubernetes/doc/source/devref/health_manager.rst

 Kuryr Kubernetes Health Manager.

-The main purpose of the Health Manager is to perform Health verifications that assures Kuryr Controller readiness and so improve the management that Kubernetes does on Kuryr Controller pod.
+The main purpose of the Health Manager is to perform Health verifications that assures Kuryr Controller readiness and liveness, and so improve the management that Kubernetes does on Kuryr Controller pod.

 Overview
 --------